andrew/ultimate-awesome/README.md

 - [awesome-package-management](https://github.com/nilsding/awesome-package-management) - A curated list of package managers for most languages/systems!.
 - [awesome-bci-reviews](https://github.com/okbalefthanded/awesome-bci-reviews) - Curated list of Brain-Computer Interface peer-reviewd reviews and surveys.
 - [awesome-android-release-notes](https://github.com/pedronveloso/awesome-android-release-notes) - Awesome Android Release Notes is a useful directory for a developer to keep up-to-date with all the things related with Android software development.
+- [awesome-phat-contracts](https://github.com/Phala-Network/awesome-phat-contracts) - A curated list of awesome projects and resources relating to Phat Contracts.
 - [awesome-october-cms](https://github.com/prismify/awesome-october-cms) - A curated list of awesome things related to OctoberCMS.
 - [beamtoolbox](https://github.com/szTheory/beamtoolbox) - Curated BEAM language libraries by category.
 - [awesomesource](https://github.com/trevor-atlas/awesomesource) - A list of awesome open-source code and where to find it.